IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4d-assets.md

 You can create one or more subdirectories under the specified location, each holding an asset to be deployed.
 The deployer finds all `cp4d-asset.sh` scripts and `cp4d-asset.yaml` Ansible task files and runs them.

 The following runtime attributes will be set prior to running the shell script or the Ansible task:
-* If the Cloud Pak for Data instances has the Common Core Services (CCS) custom resource installed, `cpdctl` is configured for the current Cloud Pak for Data instance and the current context is set to the `admin` user of the instance.
-This means you can run all `cpdctl` commands without first having to login to Cloud Pak for Data.
+* If the Cloud Pak for Data resource is installed, `cpd-cli` is configured for the current Cloud Pak for Data instance and the current context is set to the CP4D admin user of the instance.
+This means you can run all `cpd-cli` commands without first having to login to Cloud Pak for Data.
+You can also manually create and set the contect by running the `$STATUS_DIR/cp4d/cpd-cli-<project>-<cp4d-admin-user>` script.
 * The current working directory is set to the directory holding the `cp4d-asset.sh` script.
 * When running the `cp4d-asset.sh` shell script, the following environment variables are available:
     - `CP4D_URL`: Cloud Pak for Data URL